kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/117-javascript-chrome-dev-tools/101-debugging-memory-leaks.md

 # Debugging Memory Leaks

-In JavaScript, memory leaks commonly occur within heap allocated memory, where short lived objects are attached to long lived ones and the Garbage Collector cannot safely de-allocate that memory as it is still referenced from the root set (the global object).
+In JavaScript, memory leaks commonly occur within heap-allocated memory, where short-lived objects are attached to long-lived ones and the Garbage Collector cannot safely de-allocate that memory as it is still referenced from the root set (the global object).

 Visit the following resources to learn more: